-The result was a poetic and eerie photo series capturing everyday life in some of the city's most deprived neighborhoods amid the grind of Thatcher's Britain.
+The result was a poetic and eerie photo series capturing everyday life in some of the city's most deprived neighbourhoods amid the grind of Thatcher's Britain.
 His stills show ball games in between boarded-up houses, family strolls along barren concrete walls, and elderly couples waiting for the bus opposite burned-down tower blocks.

-Raymond Depardon: I'd just got back from a previous assignment in Beirut for a German paper when I was contacted by the Sunday Times.
+RD: I'd just got back from a previous assignment in Beirut for a German paper when I was contacted by the Sunday Times.
 They wanted to show contrast; seeing the way rich people in Glasgow lived on one page, and poor people on another.

-I went to the wealthy neighborhoods from Glasgow, but these areas were not very interesting.
+I went to the wealthy neighbourhoods from Glasgow, but these areas were not very interesting.
 I went to golf courses, to tearooms, but I couldn't get anything.
 Wealth there couldn't be seen as easily.
 It was discreet.
 A Glaswegian bourgeoisie did exist, but a Mini Cooper next to a golf course with a guy in a cashmere jumper does not really make a photograph.

 Do you think that being a foreigner helped you?

-Before this assignment, I'd only worked in the Middle East and in Africa, so I arrived in Glasgow as if I had landed in the desert: A red car might as well have been a camel for all I knew.
-I suppose I saw things differently from other photographers.
-Everything was so new for me.
+Before this assignment, I'd only worked in the Middle East and in Africa, so I arrived in Glasgow as if I had landed in the desert: a red car might as well have been a camel for all I knew.
+I suppose I saw things differently from other photographers, everything was so new for me.
 I didn't overcomplicate things, or fall into the trap of trying to capture everything.
 It did help me to be a stranger, because I didn't come too close.
-I was almost scared of people—in a good way.
+I was almost scared of people – in a good way.
 And I couldn't understand a word of what they were saying.

 Do you remember who you met?